Skip to content

 In Indiana, a Soil and Water Conservation District (SWCD) is a governmental sub-division of state government.
 There are 92 Soil and Water Conservation Districts in the state with each district aligned with its respective county boundaries.
 The official governing body of a district consists of five supervisors.
 Three are elected (one each year for a three-year term) at an annual meeting of land occupiers held in January, February, or March.
 Two are appointed (also for staggered three-year terms) by the State Soil Conservation Board based upon recommendations of the leadership in the district.
 Thus, selection of all five supervisors is based on input from the local people they serve.
 As public officials responsible to the district and state, supervisors are required to subscribe to a standard public oath of office.

-2021 Knox County Soil and Water Conservation District
+2025 Knox County Soil and Water Conservation District

 Board of Supervisors

-Gene Flaningam, Vice Chairman
+Gene Flaningam, Chairman

 Ray Chattin, Associate Supervisor